Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Common Challenges Metapack Resolves

-• Limited carrier choice in existing systems by offering 350+ carrier integrations.
+• Limited carrier choice in existing systems—Metapack offers 350+ carrier integrations.

-• Delivery uncertainty through accurate delivery-date presentation at checkout.
+• Delivery uncertainty at checkout through accurate delivery-date presentation.

 • Fragmented tracking across regions by consolidating status updates globally.